MarianaEel/Hospital-Management/README.md

   - [Branching Strategy](#branching-strategy)
   - [Unit Test](#unit-test)

-## Version 0.0.6
+## Version 0.0.7
-Updated Speech to Text module, now in chat module, when user upload a wav format conversation, the server can transform it into text and store in database.
+Updated The Frontend of this project.
+Implemented a all platform frontend based on React Native.

 ## Setup
 ### Requirement